-Read more information on principal accountant fees and services in Company financial statements - Notes to company Financial statements - Note 13.
-Principal accountant fees In principle, the external auditor attends all the Audit Committee meetings.
+Read more information on principal accountant fees and services in Other appendices - Appendix - Principal accountant fees and services

+In principle, the external auditor attends all the Audit Committee meetings.
 The external auditor's findings are discussed at these meetings.
 The Audit Committee reports to the Supervisory Board on the topics discussed with the external auditor, including the external auditor's reports with regard to the audit of the annual reports as well as the content of the annual reports.
 Furthermore, the external auditor may attend the Supervisory Board meeting in which the annual external audit report is discussed.
-The external auditor may also attend Supervisory Board meetings at which the quarterly financial results are discussed.
+The external auditor may also attend Supervisory Board meetings at which the guarterly financial results are discussed.